JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: Experiments

 \subsection{Re-partitioning}

-Next, we consider microbenchmarks that evaluate the re-partitioning optimizations in \sys.
 In the first experiment, using the NYC Taxi dataset, \sys performs a periodic re-partitioning after every 10\% insertions.
 For comparison, the \syn baseline does not perform any re-partitioning and we evaluate the accuracy.
 We deliberately skew the insertions by sorting on \texttt{pickUpDateTime} so that new insertions would hit a small number of partitions.
 The results are illustrated in Figure \ref{fig:repartition}(left), we can see the relative error of \syn increases drastically due to a partition tree that becomes more and more imbalanced with new insertions.
 With periodic re-partition, \sys keeps the accuracy at a controlled level.

 In the second experiment, we use the \texttt{pickupTimeOfDay} as the predicate attribute.
 Because the dataset is randomly distributed over the \texttt{pickupTimeOfDay} attribute, the insertions are not skewed as in the previous setting.
 To demonstrate a situation where a re-partition is triggered by deletions, we randomly choose 10\% of the nodes and we randomly delete half of the samples that belong to these nodes then we insert the next 10\% data.
 After the insertion, the re-partition will be triggered for \sys.
 For comparison, we use a \syn baseline that does not perform any re-partition.
 We perform the same operations to the leaf nodes of the \syn baseline then we evaluate the same set of queries.
 The results can be found in the right plot of Figure \ref{fig:repartition}, we can see the relative error of \syn increases due to the imbalanced partition tree while the error of \sys drops because of re-partition.